-Both Groups and Segments allow you to easily kick off a new campaign to a subset of members on your list.
+Both Groups and Segments allow you to easily kick off a new campaign to a subset of members on your audience.
 Segments are managed by the admin only – a member cannot opt-in or opt-out of a segment.
 Segments can be auto-updated based on added criteria.
-For our MailChimp management, we have an auto-update segment for each membership level (Free, PMPro Core, and PMPro Plus).
-Most email campaigns (such as our newsletter) are sent to the full list, while others are sent to a specific segment.
+For our Mailchimp management, we have an auto-update segment for each membership level (Free, Plus, and Unlimited).
+Most email campaigns (such as our newsletter) are sent to the full audience, while others are sent to a specific segment.

 Groups, alternately, are not auto-generated.
 You need to create a group then add members to it directly via import or by sending a segment to the group.
 Groups are useful if you have a series of email “flavors”, such as a clothing company that allows members to select interest based on Men’s, Women’s or Children’s fashion.
-For this case, you can set up an automated response email when a member joins your list allowing them to manage their MailChimp profile so they can opt in or out of your public group options.
+For this case, you can set up an automated response email when a member joins your audience.
+They can manage their Mailchimp profile and opt in or out of your public group options.

 Create a Segment for each Membership Level.

-- Click on “Lists” in the main menu.
+- Click on “Audiences” in the main menu.

-- Choose the list you would like to segment.
+- Choose the Audience you would like to segment.

-- In your selected List, click “Manage Subscribers” -> Segments.
+- In your selected Audience, click “Manage Subscribers” -> Segments.

 - Click “Create Segment”.